Coat Color:BlackBlueBlue MerleRedRed MerleBrindleLilacSableSable MerleGoldWhite & BlackWhite & BlueWhite & Blue MerleWhite & RedWhite & Red Merle

 Do Border Collies bark a lot?

-A Border Collie can be a great guard dog since they’re protective of their pack.
+A Border Collie can be a great watch dog since they’re protective of their pack.
 A Border Collie may bark excessively if they’re bored or if there is chaos surrounding them.
 Early training can help a Border Collie curb their bark, but they aren’t naturally a quiet breed.

 What are the most popular Border Collie names?